Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 \subsection{LLMs' vulnerabilities to jailbreaking (RQ1)}

 First the effects of personalised prompts on the LLM safety mechanisms are investigated.
 Specifically, we examine whether persona-targeted prompts result in higher rates of jailbreaking compared to target-agnostic prompts.
-To this end, the model outputs are classified automatically into refusals, disclaimers, jailbreaks, or bad generations/malformed outputs (see \autoref{tab:annotation-categories}).
+To this end, the model outputs are classified automatically into refusals, disclaimers, jailbreaks, or malformed outputs (see \autoref{tab:annotation-categories}).
 These labels then allows insights into the frequency of jailbreaks and the conditions under which safety alignment is most likely to fail.

 The automatic output labelling was carried out as follows.
-Firstly, \textit{malformed outputs/bad generations} are identified with a set of rules which were hand-crafted based on the human-labelled sample dataset (see \autoref{tab:annotation-categories}).
-The complete set of rules is available in the supplementary material\footref{fn:github}.
-The outputs labelled as bad generation by the human annotators fall into one of two main categories: (i) \textit{truncations}, where the output ends abruptly or mid-sentence, and (ii) \textit{language switching}, where the output diverges from the language specified in the prompt.
+Firstly, \textit{malformed outputs} are identified with a set of rules which were hand-crafted based on the human-labelled sample dataset (see \autoref{tab:annotation-categories}).
+The complete set of rules is available at \url{https://github.com/GateNLP/AI_TRAITS}.
+The outputs labelled as malformed by the human annotators fall into one of two main categories: (i) \textit{truncations}, where the output ends abruptly or mid-sentence, and (ii) \textit{language switching}, where the output diverges from the language specified in the prompt.
 Truncation is detected using rules that flag irregular sentence endings (e.g., isolated conjunctions or terminal punctuation without trailing content).
-Language switching is identified using the \texttt{lingua-py} language identification tool,\footnote{\url{https://github.com/pemistahl/lingua-py}} which compares the dominant language of the LLM output to the target language of the persona (which is associated with its country attribute).
+Language switching is identified using the \texttt{lingua-py} language identification tool, which compares the dominant language of the LLM output to the target language of the persona (which is associated with its country attribute).
 On the annotated set, this rule-based approach achieved a mean macro-F1 of \textbf{0.83}, with per-language scores of Russian (0.92), English (0.83), Hindi (0.83), and Portuguese (0.76).